MoinDalvs/A_Guide_for_Actuarial_Science/README.md

 The quality of care is generally higher with an HMO plan.
 That is because patients are encouraged to get annual physicals and seek out treatment early.

+## Disadvantages of HMOs
+If you’re paying for an HMO, then you’re restricted on how you can use the plan.
+You’ll have to designate a doctor, who will be responsible for your healthcare needs, including your primary care and referrals.
+However, this doctor must be part of the network.
+This means that you are responsible for any costs incurred if you see someone out of the network, even if there’s no contracted doctor in your area.

+You’ll need referrals for any specialists if you want your HMO to pay for any visits.
+If you need to visit a rheumatologist or a dermatologist, for example, your PCP must make a referral before you can see one for the plan to pay for your visit.
+If not, you’re responsible for the entire cost.

+There are very specific conditions that you must meet for certain medical claims, such as emergencies.
+For instance, there are usually very strict definitions of what constitutes an emergency.
+If your condition doesn’t fit the criteria, then the HMO plan won’t pay.

 [Table of Content](#0.1)
 ___